-Who would have thought a song written to stroke one’s ego would be so amazingly fun?
+Who would have thought a song written to stroke one’s ego would be amazingly fun?
 And the song has the word “expactorating” in its lyrics, which is an achievement worth noting.
-While Gaston may not have the cache of some other Disney villains, this song might be why he is so popular with fans of the film.
+While Gaston may not have the cache of some other Disney villains, this song might be why he is so popular with film fans.

 3 – Belle

 Let’s get started with the first of three Oscar nominations.
 Beauty and the Beast aren’t wasting any time.
 After a brief voice-over, the film jumps directly into the first song.

 “Belle” tells you everything you must do to set up the movie.
 It introduces Belle and Gaston, and each sings about who they are and where they are in their lives.
 We learn that Belle doesn’t fit in with the community, and we see everything we need to know about the village.
 It’s an incredible piece of writing and storytelling.